Electrical power is distributed to consumers in the United States by two types of utilities:

 Local ownership also protects against monopolization of a vital public service by a few large private companies.

 Public power was introduced into the Pacific Northwest by the city of McMinnville in 1889, the same year Ashland Power and Light began service.
 It wasn't until the 1930's that public power became available on a mass scale.
 The Depression had hit the Midwest particularly hard.
 Thousands of people pulled up stakes and moved -- many to California -- but thousands to the Pacific Northwest which had 13 percent of the U.S. landmass but only 3 percent of its population.

 Many of these newcomers were farmers who settled in the rural areas of Washington, Idaho and Oregon.
 Others settled into city life in Seattle and Portland.
-Life was difficult and jobs were few.
-But, President Franklin Roosevelt's New Deal changed all that.
-Massive public works projects were started on the mighty Columbia River in an attempt to tame and utilize the river for flood control, transportation, recreation and irrigation for thousands of acres of farmland, to provide jobs for thousands of unemployed workers, and most of all provide electrical energy to farmers in rural areas that had no electrical power.
+President Franklin Roosevelt's New Deal created massive public works projects.
+Many were started on the mighty Columbia River in an attempt to tame and utilize the river for flood control, transportation, recreation and irrigation for thousands of acres of farmland, to provide jobs for thousands of unemployed workers, and most of all provide electrical energy to farmers in rural areas that had no electrical power.

 The concept was to provide all Americans with what was called "postage-stamp" electricity rates.
 That was similar to the U.S. Postal Service, where all Americans paid the same rate to mail a letter no matter where they lived.

 Bonneville Dam, located east of Portland, was the first major New Deal project in the Northwest built by the U.S. Army Corps of Engineers.
 It was the first flood-control hydroelectric dam built across the Columbia River.
 It forever changed the river's flow.
 Its massive turbines have supplied millions of kilowatt-hours of low-cost electricity every year since 1938.